 Patients diagnosed with a heart defect at one of our clinics have access to knowledgeable heart specialists who can explain conditions and recommend the best treatment options.
 Our cardiologists are known for developing innovative solutions that have become standard care for heart disease and congenital heart defects.

-Patients outside the Indianapolis area may use one of 14 locations in communities throughout Indiana.
+Patients outside the Indianapolis area may use one of our outreach locations in communities throughout Indiana.
 These offices provide easy access to the same advanced diagnosis, treatment and follow-up care for patients.
 No matter which location you choose, we bring you the same group of highly skilled cardiologists and healthcare providers—people who are dedicated to serving families like yours.